nielssorensen/OpenEmu-wiki/Compiling-From-Source-Guide.md

 ###Step 7

-Once Xcode has finished compiling the application, it should launch OpenEmu. (if not you can find the application and launch it manually by going to Step 8 below)...
+Once Xcode has finished compiling the application, it should launch OpenEmu. (if not you can find the application and launch it manually by going to Step 8 below) From here, you can begin playing your favorite games and using the application as normal (assuming that the source code you downloaded is in a usable state!)....

 ![OpenEmu: All Fresh & New](http://f.cl.ly/items/220f2f270x270B3r1I3p/7.png)

-From here, you can begin playing your favorite games and using the application as normal (assuming that the source code you downloaded is in a usable state!).

 ###Step 8